 This is it.
 The new Philips Lumea Prestige has arrived.
 It's the biggest step forward in home IPL hair removal in ages.
 It keeps all the good bits from the earlier models such as cordless operation, intuitive gun-shaped design and almost endless flashes.
 And Philips have found room for some unique additions you won't find on any other device.
 Overall, I love it because it's the fastest, most precise and comfortable to use with unrivaled design & quality.
 It just got serious.
-Read the full in-depth review to learn all.
+Read the full tried-and-tested, in-depth expert review to learn all.

 Best overall home IPL hair removal

 Who should buy it: I recommend this if you always buy the best, want to be silky-smooth all over your body, and you don’t want to spend ages doing it.

 The Philips Lumea Prestige uses Intense Pulsed Light (IPL) that’s safe for use at home on the body and face.
 It slows and reduces hair regrowth after each treatment.
 Eventually hair stops growing and periodic use will keep you fuzz and stubble free.